nrfjr/me/README.md

 # Me, Myself and I
-A simple static web portfolion created with AngularJS
+A simple static web portfolio created with AngularJS